roccojiang/parsley/parsley-garnish/README.md

 ### Package structure
 * `parsley.garnish.rules` contains the rules themselves
 * `parsley.garnish.model` holds the `Parser` and `Expr` intermediate AST implementations
-* `parsley.garnish.analysis` includes various utilities for analysing the Scalameta AST to lift sections to `Parser` and/or `Expr`
+* `parsley.garnish.lifting` includes various utilities for analysing the Scalameta AST to lift sections to `Parser` and/or `Expr`
 * `parsley.garnish.util` consists of general utilities

 ### Useful commands